Public Holidays in Fiji 2026 – National, Hindu & Christian Holidays

 | Ratu Sir Lala Sukuna Day | May 30 | Friday | Honors influential Fijian statesman Sukuna |

-In total, 11 public holidays are officially gazetted for Fiji in 2025.
+In total, 11 public holidays were officially gazetted for Fiji in 2025.

 Religious, Cultural & National Significance